brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

 Now, we need to inject two functions.
-We'll need a new kind of `spec` for that case, and then we can use a lambda for the function body.
+We'll need a new kind of `spec` for that case.
+For the function body, we can use a lambda.
 Let's start with the getter:

 ::: std